ChainSQL/chainsqld/README.md

 ## Overview

-Basing on the ripple's source code, we added chainsql's own database related modules.
+ChainSQL is a blockchain supporting database operations.
 The DB operating log will be stored in the chainsql chain, then you can acquire the visual data in traditional DB.

 ## Details of ChainSQL
 Detailed online-document can be found [here](http://docs.chainsql.net).